 - Grammarly: Ensures content quality and readability.

-- Technical SEO Tools:some text
+- Technical SEO Tools:

 - Google Search Console: Monitors crawl errors and indexing issues.

-- GTmetrix: Analyzes and optimizes site speed.
+- GTmetrix: Analyzes and optimizes site speed

-Screaming Frog: Identifies broken links, redirects, and duplicate content.
+- Screaming Frog: Identifies broken links, redirects, and duplicate content.